aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 * Merging `GameServerGroup` and `Fleet` to one single system to simplify design as in a high level point of viesw we are creating a game server Fleet.

-* Exporting Matchmaking ruleSet configuration to an external and dedicated package `aws-gamelift-ruleset-patterns` with a higher level approach in order to propose pre-built matchmaking ruleset design.
+* Exporting high level Matchmaking ruleSet constructs like `withTwoTeamBasedOnSkillRules` to an external and dedicated package `aws-gamelift-ruleset-patterns`.

 ### What are the drawbacks of this solution?